arm8086/roblox-midi/README.md

 ## Fixes

+* Switched all of the bit operations to use their bit32 counterpart (<< becomes bit32.lshift, | becomes bit32.bor)

 ## Usage

 The library allows not only reading all tracks in a midi file at once, but also reading only the header (e.g. to a find out the track count) and then reading a single, specific midi track.